unifai-network/unifai-sdk-py/README.md

 ### Tool Types

-Unifai provides a flexible system for integrating AI tools in your applications:
+UnifAI provides a flexible system for integrating AI tools in your applications:

 #### Dynamic Tools